clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

  <br>

-**Developer Experience Tools are the Top Priority for Clojure and ClojureScript**  with Error Messaging identified in the top 4 for both.
+**Developer Experience Tools are Respondents' Top Priority for Clojure and ClojureScript**  with Error Messaging identified in the top 4 for both.
 There is plenty of work that needs to get done in these categories.
-The good news is that there are initiatives underway in the broader community that will address challenges many members have cited.
-More to come in the next few months....
+The good news is that the Clojure core team along with the CLI Task Force is actively working on improving the user experience of the command-line tooling.
+More to come in the few months....
 <br>
  <br>